meken/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Introduction

-Now that we have our brand guidelines, our protagonist and our narrative, it's time to create our visuals.
-This is the **storyboard** of your ad, which visually shows the flow of your narrative and your protagonist within it.
+Now that we have our brand guidelines, our product, our protagonist and our narrative, it's time to create our visuals.
+This is the **storyboard** of your ad, which visually shows the flow of your narrative and your protagonist and product within it.

 ### Description

 First we will create our **protagonist**.
 Using *Imagen* and/or *Nano Banana*, generate a character *model sheet* and *turnaround* images for your protagonist using your description of them and your brand guidelines.
 The model sheet standardizes a character's appearance, poses, and gestures, while the turnaround images depict the character at different angles.

+Next we will do a similar exercise for our **product**.
+Generate a *model sheet* and *turnaround* images for the Cymbal Pod itself, showing its appearance from various angles.

-Next, create images for your **storyboard** visualizing the scenes crafted in the previous challenge.
+Now we can create images for your **storyboard** visualizing the scenes crafted in the previous challenge.
 Once you've created these images, now place your protagonist in these scenes.
 You can use *Imagen* here but *Nano Banana* really shines at this kind of task.

 We also need a **final closing frame** that will inform Veo on how to end the video.
 It should include space for a Cymbal Pod logo and space for the text of the tagline or call to action.